StevenMW11/rock-paper-scissors-app/README.md

 # rock-paper-scissors-app

 Welcome to my Rock Paper Scissors application, where you can play rock paper scissors against the computer.
-Before you can play, there are a few setup steps detailed below
+Before you can play, there are a few setup steps detailed below:

 ## Setup of Environment